 Rose State College offers a limited number of courses through interactive television.
-The courses are broadcast over a state telecommunications system known as OneNet, which reaches virtually every other college and university in the state.
-Interactive television courses are listed separately on each semester schedule.
-Before attempting to enroll in a course to be broadcast over the OneNet system, students should contact the Rose State College Distance Learning Coordinator about enrollment procedures and the availability of a receiving site, (405) 733-7951.
+The courses are broadcast over a state telecommunications system, known as OneNet, which reaches virtually every college and university in the state.
+Interactive television courses are listed separately in the semester schedule